Many non-profits, particularly smaller charities and start-ups, operate without a business plan.

 All businesses are different.
 So, don't hesitate to customize your business plan according to your requirements.
 Even though our sample business plans aim to help you create the perfect presentation for your clients and investors, it is finally up to you to decide how you're going to present your ideas in the best light.

 Business Plan Software

-The Upmetrics’ business plan software provides you with a step-by-step guide to create your business plan.
+The Upmetrics business plan software can help you to customize your business plan and provides you a step-by-step guide to create your business plan.
 You can save your plan online and update it any time, or download it as a PDF or DOC file.
 You can share business plan online with investors or any other important person with upmetrics easily.